Business

 Engine/drivetrain repairs N/A N/A $1,500

-Key finding: At moderate private use, a lithium electric cart saves approximately $5,600 over 10 years compared to petrol.
-At fleet/resort intensity, the saving grows to approximately $11,450 per cart — a figure that becomes transformative when multiplied across a fleet of 20, 30, or 50 vehicles.
+At moderate private use, a lithium electric cart saves approximately $5,600 over 10 years compared to petrol.
+At fleet/resort intensity, that saving grows to approximately $11,450 per cart — a figure that becomes significant when multiplied across a fleet of 20, 30, or 50 vehicles.

 Australia has the highest rooftop solar penetration of any country in the world, with over 4 million residential solar systems installed as of 2025.
 For golf cart owners who can charge during solar generation hours (typically 9am–3pm), the effective electricity cost per round can fall to near zero — or even generate a net export credit.

 The AEMC's Residential Electricity Price Trends 2025 report found that households that fully electrify can reduce their total energy costs by up to 90%.
-While this figure refers to whole-of-home electrification, the principle applies directly to golf cart charging: shifting from petrol to electric, combined with solar charging, can reduce the energy component of running costs by 95% or more.
+That principle applies directly to golf cart charging: switching from petrol to electric and charging via solar can reduce the energy component of running costs by 95% or more.

-This solar advantage does not exist for petrol carts.
-There is no mechanism by which a petrol cart owner can reduce their fuel cost through rooftop generation.
+This advantage simply doesn't exist for petrol carts.
+There's no mechanism by which a petrol cart owner can reduce their fuel cost through rooftop generation.
+For InGolf & Utility customers already running solar systems, the electric cart is an even more compelling financial proposition.

 • Electric golf carts cost approximately 94% less per round in energy compared to petrol, based on current Australian electricity and fuel prices.

-• A lithium-battery electric cart saves approximately $5,600–$11,450 over 10 years compared to a comparable petrol model, depending on intensity of use.
+• A lithium-battery electric cart saves approximately $5,600–$11,450 over 10 years compared to a comparable petrol model, depending on how hard the cart is used.

-• Lead-acid electric carts are cheaper upfront but require 2–3 battery replacements over a decade, eroding their lifetime cost advantage — lithium is the better long-term investment for most buyers.
+• Lead-acid electric carts are more affordable upfront but require 2–3 battery replacements over a decade, which erodes their lifetime cost advantage.
+Lithium is the stronger long-term investment for most buyers.

 • Petrol carts remain cost-competitive in two specific scenarios: very low-use situations (fewer than 30 rounds/year) where the energy cost gap is small, and remote off-grid locations where electricity access is unreliable or unavailable.

-• Australian climate conditions accelerate lead-acid battery degradation, particularly in Queensland, WA, and the NT — buyers in these states should weight the lithium option more heavily in their calculations.
+• Australian climate conditions accelerate lead-acid battery degradation, particularly in Queensland, WA, and the NT.
+Buyers in those states should weight the lithium option more heavily in their calculations.

-The data strongly favours electric for most Australian buyers, but intellectual honesty requires identifying the genuine exceptions.
+The data strongly favours electric for most Australian buyers.
+But an honest analysis requires identifying the genuine exceptions.

 Petrol may be the better choice when:

-1. Use is very infrequent (fewer than 30 rounds/year): The energy cost differential is small enough that petrol's lower upfront price may not be recovered through running cost savings within a reasonable ownership period.
+Use is very infrequent — fewer than 30 rounds/year.
+The energy cost differential is small enough that petrol's lower upfront price may not be recovered through running cost savings within a reasonable ownership period.

-2. The property is genuinely off-grid with no reliable electricity supply and no solar system.
-Carrying a petrol jerry can is operationally simpler than sourcing a generator and managing charge cycles in a remote setting.
+The property is genuinely off-grid with no reliable electricity supply and no solar system.
+Carrying a petrol jerry can is operationally more straightforward than sourcing a generator and managing charge cycles in a remote setting.

-3. Extended range is required without charging infrastructure: Petrol carts can be refuelled in minutes from any service station, while electric carts require hours of charge time.
+Extended range is required without charging infrastructure.
+Petrol carts can be refuelled in minutes from any service station, while electric carts require hours of charge time.
 For large rural properties or multi-day events without charging points, petrol retains a practical edge.

-4. Heavy haulage in extreme heat: Sustained towing or hauling in temperatures above 40°C can stress lithium battery thermal management systems.
+Heavy haulage in extreme heat is a regular requirement.
+Sustained towing or hauling in temperatures above 40°C can stress lithium battery thermal management systems.
 In these edge cases, a well-maintained petrol engine may offer more consistent performance.

 (For a structured decision framework matching your specific use case to the optimal powertrain, see our guide on [Electric or Petrol Golf Cart: Which Should You Buy in Australia?
 A Decision Framework by Use Case].)